tqhuy2018/Casper-Kotlin-sdk/Docs/Help.md

 Output: The GetItemResult which contains all information of the item.
 From this result you can retrieve information such as: api_version,merkle_proof, stored_value.

+Exception: An error is thrown when you send the wrong parameter, for example when you pass the wrong state root hash or wrong key, wrong path

 ### IX.
 Get Dictionaray Item

 #### 1. Method declaration